Harold Macmillan: Housing Minister (1951–1954)

-Defence Minister (1954–1955)
+Minister of Defence (1954–1955)

 Macmillan was Minister of Defence from October 1954, but found his authority restricted by Churchill's personal involvement.
 In the opinion of The Economist: 'He gave the impression that his own undoubted capacity for imaginative running of his own show melted way when an august superior was breathing down his neck.'

 A major theme of his tenure at Defence was the ministry's growing reliance on the nuclear deterrent, in the view of some critics, to the detriment of conventional forces.
-The Defence White Paper of February 1955, announcing the decision to produce the hydrogen bomb, received bipartisan support.
+The Defence White Paper of February 1955, announcing the decision to produce the hydrogen bomb, received cross-party support.

-"It breaks my heart to see the lion-hearted Churchill begin to sink into a sort of Petain", Macmillan wrote in his diary as the Prime Minister's mental and physical powers visibly decayed.
+"It breaks my heart to see the lion-hearted Churchill begin to sink into a sort of Pétain", Macmillan wrote in his diary as the Prime Minister's mental and physical powers visibly decayed.
 Macmillan was one of the few ministers brave enough to tell Churchill to his face that it was time for him to retire.
-Petain, a successful French general in the First World War, had become senile while heading the pro-German Vichy Regime in the Second World War.
+Philippe Pétain, a successful French general in the First World War, had become senile while heading the pro-German Vichy Regime.

 During the Second World War Macmillan's toothy grin, baggy trousers and rimless glasses had given him, as his biographer puts it, "an air of an early Bolshevik leader".
 By the 1950s he had had his teeth capped, grew his hair in a more shapely style, wore Savile Row suits and walked with the ramrod bearing of a former Guards officer, acquiring the distinguished appearance of his later career.
 Campbell writes "there has been no more startling personal reinvention in British politics".
 He very often wore either an Old Etonian or a Brigade of Guards tie.
 Campbell also suggests that Harold Wilson's image change during Macmillan's premiership from "boring young statistician into lovable Yorkshire comic" was made in conscious imitation of Macmillan.